 Also, if you want to manually reset the password from the WordPress database after losing it, then follow the full instructions provided by the WordPress Codex.

 5. 404 Error Page

 Sometimes when we try to access a file, we receive 404 errors.
-You may also face the mistake if you decide to obtain an already existing data on your site.
-This happens due the URL rewrite bug of the .htaccess file.
+You may also face this issue if you decide to obtain an already existing data on your site.
+This happens due to the URL rewrite bug of the .htaccess file.

 However, you can quickly fix this by accessing Permalinks in Settings, choose a different structure of permalink, save it and then switch back to the original permalink.
 This way, you fix the 404 error by resetting the .htaccess file.

 If you face this error, you will not be able to see any images on the WordPress site.
 The models will fail to upload, and you will not be able to upload them by the use of media uploader.
 That happens due to an incorrect directory and file permissions.